leonmavr/chip-8/README.md

 ```

 ### 2.3 Unit tests
-Unit tests can be added monolothically in file `tests/tests.cpp` and are built in conjuction with the Catch2 library.
+Unit tests can be added monolothically in file `tests/tests.cpp` and are built in conjunction with the Catch2 library.
 To build and run them, do:
 ```
 make tests
 ```